-The safety, well-being, and experiences of LGBTQ youth (e.g., lesbian, gay, bisexual, transgender, queer/questioning) are important.
-We know many LGBTQ youth, youth perceived to be LGBTQ, and youth with LGBTQ family members do not feel safe at school.
-At the CBE, we are committed to creating safe and caring communities for everyone, including our LGBTQ youth.
+The safety, well-being, and experiences of 2SLGBTQ+ youth (e.g., lesbian, gay, bisexual, transgender, queer/questioning) are important.
+We know many LGBTQ youth, youth perceived to be 2SLGBTQ+, and youth with 2SLGBTQ+ family members do not feel safe at school.
+At the CBE, we are committed to creating safe and caring communities for everyone, including our 2SLGBTQ+ youth.

-If you have specific questions/concerns about the provincial guidelines, please contact Alberta Education directly.
-If you have questions about how these will impact your school and your child please refer to our parent FAQ.
+If you have questions, please refer to our parents/guardians FAQ.
 If you have follow up questions, they are best directed to your school principal.

-It is important to note that schools respond in multiple ways to address the safety and well-being of LGBTQ youth.
-Gay Straight Alliances are one way to respond.”
+It is important to note that schools respond in multiple ways to address the safety and well-being of 2SLGBTQ+ youth.